rails/rails/guides/source/upgrading_ruby_on_rails.md

 Rails provides the `rails:update` rake task.
 After updating the Rails version in the Gemfile, run this rake task.
-This will help you with the creation of new files and changes of old files in a interactive session.
+This will help you with the creation of new files and changes of old files in an interactive session.

 ```bash